- Faulty drivers and connection problems can cause the Surface Pro 4 keyboard not working issue.

 - Select your operating system.
 Go to the Only the drive where Windows is installed > Just remove my files.

 - A list of upcoming changes will appear.
 Once you review them, click the Reset button to start.

 - Now follow the instructions on the screen to complete the process.

 Once the reset is finished, check if the problem is still there.
-If the issue still persists, perhaps you should consider performing a clean install.
+If the issue persists, perhaps you should consider performing a clean install.

-If Surface Pro 4 Type Cover isn’t working, that can be a big problem, but we hope that you’ll manage to fix that problem with one of our solutions.
+If the Surface Pro 4 Type Cover isn’t working, that can be a big problem, but we hope that you’ll manage to fix that problem with one of our solutions.

 Moreover, don’t hesitate to look at the best Bluetooth keyboards for Windows 10 and 11.